jasonmce/Cape-Hatteras-Lighthouse-light/README.md

 My sister asked for a Cape Hatteras lighthouse garden decoration for her birthday.
 Making the body was a fun project, but illuminating it was the part that interested me.
 It was a great experience in what could go wrong with distantly deployed deliverables.

 Evolutions in this project:
-- Larger battery to survive multiple days of darkness - 10K mAh
+- Upgraded to a **10K mAh battery** to survive multiple days of darkness
 - Stronger housing.
 I originally used [Thingiverse myst lighthouse](https://www.thingiverse.com/thing:3164021) as the light fixture but it proved brittle when:
     - branches hit it
     - wind toppled the structure
-- Custom light model to better match the Cape Hatteras light
+- Designed a custom light model to better match the Cape Hatteras light
-- External power switch makes it easier to:
+- Added an external power switch to:
-    - Reset the circuit if low voltage causes arduino issues
+    - Reset the circuit if low voltage causes Arduino issues
     - Ensure a solid charge after prolonged darkness
 ---